-The multi-level and multi-informant design of the NEPS and the distribution of survey information across different datasets requires the use of multiple identifiers.
-The following identifier variables are relevant in this Starting Cohort for linking data:
+The multi-level and multi-informant design of the NEPS together with the provision of information in different files requires the use of multiple identifiers.
+The following identifier variables are relevant in Starting Cohort 1 for merging data from different datasets:

-ID_t identifies a target person.
-The variable ID_t is unique across waves and samples (and also starting cohorts).
+ID\t identifies a target person.
+The variable ID\t is unique across waves and samples; it is also used uniquely in each Starting Cohort.

-wave indicates the sample wave in which the data was collected.
+wave indicates the survey wave in which the data was collected.

-In addition, there are other identifier variables to indicate a target person's membership in a particular test group (ID_tg in CohortProfile, not applicable to all starting cohorts) and to indicate the interviewer who conducted the respective interview (ID_int in Methods datasets).
-However, these identifiers are not relevant for the merging of information from different datasets and are negligible for most empirical applications.
+There are further identifier variables to indicate a target person's membership in a particular test group (ID\tg in CohortProfile, not applicable to all starting cohorts) or to indicate the interviewer who conducted the respective interview (ID\int in Methods datasets).
+These identifiers are less relevant for the merging of information from different datasets and negligible for most empirical applications.